-Now that we all have as much chance of tucking into a unicorn T-bone as finding more than six fresh eggs in the supermarket, some major changes have had to be made to our shopping lists.
-Things that, though delicious, can't last more than two days crammed into a cupboard are off-limits.
+Now that we're all spending more time away from the supermarket, stocking your storecupboard requires a new approach.
+Things that, though delicious, can't last more than two days are off-limits.
 The age of perishables is over.
 The time of the can has come.

 5. Energy Bars

-Almost all preppers and extreme sports enthusiasts agree that energy bars are the ultimate way to get a long-lasting, long-life boost in any situation.
-With most brands sporting a sell-by date around three years in the future, any energy bar is an essential ingredient in the post-apocalypse pantry.
+Both preppers and extreme sports enthusiasts agree that energy bars are the ultimate way to get a long-lasting boost in any situation.
+With most brands sporting a sell-by date around three years in the future, energy bars are an essential ingredient in the post-apocalypse pantry.

 7. Peanut Butter